 - 3. Non-Instructional Academic Staff Process Overview & Criteria.
-Because the annual evaluation process for these department members is significantly different from that of instructional faculty, these reviews shall be conducted by a "Special Merit Review Advisory Committee" appointed by the Department Chair (this committee may be the Annual Merit Review Committee).
+Because the annual evaluation process for these department members is significantly different from that of instructional faculty, these reviews shall be conducted by a "Special Merit Review Advisory Committee" appointed by the department chair.
+(This committee may be the normal Annual Merit Review Committee.)
 The review of non-IAS shall conform closely to the categories and duties outlined in each individual's job description and should serve to aid in the goal setting and professional development of the staff member. - 4.
 Annual Merit Review Procedures.
 Department faculty members shall be evaluated annually for merit, and the distribution of any merit salary dollars shall be based upon this annual evaluation.
-Procedures for evaluating instructional academic staff and distributing any merit salary dollars follow those of the faculty members; however, IAS merit salary dollars are obtained from a separate pool of funds than those distributed to the faculty.
-The evaluation shall consider all of the criteria listed in Section III.A or III.B.
-In addition, the annual merit evaluation of instructors must assign "Meritorious" or "Non-meritorious" designations to each individual.
+The procedures for evaluating instructional academic staff and distributing any merit salary dollars follow those of the faculty members; however, IAS merit salary dollars are obtained from a separate pool of funds than those distributed to the faculty.

+The evaluation shall consider all of the criteria listed above in sections IV.A.1-2 (and sections III.A.1-3 and III.B.1-3).
+In addition, the annual merit evaluation of faculty must differentiate between levels of merit.

 a.
 Department of Chemistry & Biochemistry Annual Merit Review Committee.
-Each year, an Annual Merit Review Committee consisting of seven faculty members (6 appointed, plus the Department Chair), shall be formed by the previous year's Annual Merit Review Committee.
-Department faculty members who have submitted an Annual Faculty Activity Report for the previous year are eligible to serve on the committee.
-Members will serve two-year terms.
+Each year, an Annual Merit Review Committee consisting of seven faculty members (6 appointed, plus the department chairperson), shall be formed by the previous year's annual review committee.
+Chemistry faculty members who have submitted an Annual Faculty Activity Report for the previous year are eligible to serve on the committee.
+Members will serve two-year terms, with the exception of the first year of committee implementation, in which three members will serve one-year terms.
 Membership will be rotated such that each faculty member will serve no more than 2 years over a six-year period.
 The committee composition shall represent the diversity of the department, including rank, instructional position, and gender.
-The Department Chair shall serve as an ex-officio (non-voting) member.
+The department chair shall convene and direct the Annual (Merit) Review Committee.
 This committee shall evaluate all faculty members.
 Members of the Annual Merit Review Committee shall not participate in their own evaluations; rather, they will be excused, and the six remaining committee members will conduct the evaluation.